Tractable Metric Spaces and Magnitude Continuity: Tractable Spaces

 While Proposition~\ref{proposition:tractable-normed-spaces} tells us that tractable vector subspaces of~$L_1$ are precisely the finite-dimensional ones, general tractable subspaces of~$L_1$ are more complicated; they are not just closed (cf.~Proposition~\ref{proposition:tractable-subspace}) subspaces of finite-dimensional vector subspaces.

 For example, recall that $\ell_1$ isometrically embeds into~$L_1$.
 For $t \in \RR_{> 0}$ let $K_t$ be the closed convex hull of the set $\set{0} \cup \set{\tfrac{t}{2^n} e_n}{n \in \NN_{\geq 1}}$ in~$\ell_1$.
-By discussion in~\cite[Section~2]{leinster2023spaces}, $K_t$ is compact and has finite magnitude; specifically, by~\cite[Remark~2.2]{leinster2023spaces}, we have $\mg[\ell_1](K_t) \leq e^{t/2}$.
+By discussion in~\cite[Section~2]{leinster2023spaces}, $K_t$ is compact and has finite magnitude; specifically, by~\cite[Remark~2.2]{leinster2023spaces}, we have $\mg[\icsub(\ell_1)](K_t) \leq e^{t/2}$.
 Consider~$K_1$; by Proposition~\ref{proposition:compact-tractable-spaces}, it is tractable, but is clearly not contained in a finite-dimensional vector subspace.
 Since $t \cdot K_1 = K_t$ and $\lim_{t \to 0} e^{t/2} = 1$, we see that nevertheless $K_1$ has the one-point property.

 This raises the question of whether every non-empty compact subspace of a tractable subspace of~$L_1$ (equivalently, by Proposition~\ref{proposition:tractable-subspace}: every compact tractable subspace of~$L_1$) has the one-point property.
 We do not yet know the answer, and the question is related to Conjecture~\ref{conjecture:tractable-magnitude-continuity} below.
 We do note, however, that the same idea as in the proof of~\cite[Theorem~3.1]{leinster2023spaces} does not work, as there it was crucial that the compact subspace was contained in a polytope (i.e.~convex hull of finitely many points, and therefore necessarily contained in a finite-dimensional vector subspace).
+See, however, Corollary~1.4 in~\cite{Meckes_2023} for a partial result (cf.~also Conjecture~1.5 in the same paper).

 To wrap up this section, we note that in practice, it is not equally difficult to (dis)prove (uniform) continuity of magnitude for finite subspaces and compact subspaces.
-Specifically, it is usually easier to prove continuity for finite subspaces, and easier to disprove continuity for compact subspace.
+Specifically, it is usually easier to prove continuity for finite subspaces, and easier to disprove continuity for compact subspaces.
 For tractable spaces, the following proposition gives us the connection between the two, potentially allowing us to derive the more difficult case from the easier one.
 We will use this in the next section.